dopitz/Foris_Test/README.md

 ##Question 2

-* Solution: The code to solve this porblem can be found in T2.py.
+* Solution: The code to solve this problem can be found in T2.py.
 Please run in a terminal python T2.py

 [1]: http://challenge.foris.cl/